richteambs/maint-window-action/docs/DevelopingAndReleasing.md

-Versioning for these actions is based on GitHub's [action versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) recommendations, with some workflows that automate much of the process.
+Versioning for these actions is based on GitHub's [action versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) recommendations, supported by some workflows that automate much of the process.

 The release automation tooling relies on the [changelog](../CHANGELOG.md) to detect the current version number.
 The changelog is assumed to follow [keep a